FEMA independent study courses can be taken online and on your schedule.

 Upon successful course completion of the exam, you will receive an electronic completion certificate via email.
 You may download and print this certificate for your records.
 Upon receipt of the course certificate, you should forward to OTD@upstate.edu to ensure entry into your training record.
 If you have any questions, please contact us.

 The FEMA Center for Domestic Preparedness (CDP) in Anniston, Alabama identifies, develops, tests, and delivers free, all expense paid training to state, local, and tribal emergency response providers.
 The center provides on-site and mobile training at the performance, management, and planning levels.
-They facilitate the delivery of training by the training partners of the U.S. Department of Homeland Security.

 The CDP provides the healthcare discipline with specific emergency management and leadership training needs.
 This includes individuals who provide clinical, forensic, and administrative skills in hospitals, physician offices, and clinics including surveillance (passive and active), diagnosis, laboratory evaluation, treatment, mental health support, epidemiology investigation, evidence collection, along with fatality management for humans and animals.
 This category includes: Hospital Administrators/Executives, Physicians, Dentists, Nurses, Physician Extenders (Physician Assistants and Nurse Practitioners), Veterinarians, Pharmacists, and Technicians, Medical Examiners/Coroners, Therapists, Epidemiologists, Facility Management, Security, Environmental Investigators, and Medical Records.

+Emergency Management encourages all staff to attend a course at the CDP.
 Visit the complete course listing page for more details on registering for a course: https://cdp.dhs.gov/training/courses//